DETAILED ACTION

 a sidewall of the light-transmitting substrate (Hsieh, FIG. 2, [0045], “edge 210a of the first substrate 210”, whereas “first substrate 210” comprises “first base 212”) and an edge of the top electrode layer (Hsieh, FIG. 2, [0045], “edge 210a of the first substrate 210”, whereas “first substrate 210” comprises “common electrode 214”) are aligned with each other in a vertical direction (Hsieh, see FIG. 2, [0045]).

-At the time of effective filing date, it would have been obvious to one of ordinary skill in the art to (1) substitute the “transparent electrode layer 113” taught by Huang with the “first substrate 210” comprising “first base 212” and “common electrode 214”; and (2) align an edge of the barrier layer (Huang, FIGS. 2-3, [0019], “cover plate 114”) taught by Huang with the “edge 210a of the first substrate 210”, as taught by Hsieh, in order to provide that “Thereby, the first substrate in the electrophoretic display unit can be closely connected to the adjacent first substrate(s).
+At the time of effective filing date, it would have been obvious to one of ordinary skill in the art to (1) substitute the “transparent electrode layer 113” taught by Huang with the “first substrate 210” comprising “first base 212” and “common electrode 214”; and (2) align an edge of the “transparent sheet 114a” taught by Huang with the “edge 210a of the first substrate 210”, as taught by Hsieh, in order to provide that “thereby, the first substrate in the electrophoretic display unit can be closely connected to the adjacent first substrate(s).
 As such, a user is rather unlikely to perceive the untidy splice between adjacent electrophoretic display units when the user views a display image via the first substrate” (Hsieh, [0010]).

 As to claim 3, Hsieh teaches the electronic paper display device of claim 2, wherein the bottom surface of the light-transmitting substrate (Hsieh, FIG. 2, [0031], “first base 212”) has a functional area extending outward from the display medium layer (Hsieh, see FIG. 2, [0030], “electrophoretic display layer 230”), and the top electrode layer (Hsieh, FIG. 2, [0031], “common electrode 214”) extends to the functional area (Hsieh, see FIG. 3).
 Examiner renders the same motivation as in claim 1.

-As to claim 5, Huang in view of Hsieh does not teach the electronic paper display device of claim 1, wherein the barrier layer is directly formed on the bottom surface of the light-transmitting substrate, and the top electrode layer is directly formed on a bottom surface of the barrier layer, such that the top electrode layer is in direct contact with the barrier layer.
+As to claim 6, Huang in view of Hsieh does not teach “the electronic paper display device of claim 1, wherein the bottom surface of the light-transmitting substrate has a functional area extending outward from the display medium layer, and the barrier layer and the top electrode layer extend to the functional area”.

 At the time of effective filing date, considering that Kwon teaches the concept of “the pixel electrode 121 and the common electrode (not shown) opposite to each other” in FIG. 3, it would have been obvious to one of ordinary skill in the art to substitute the stack of “first substrate 210” and “cover plate 114” taught by Huang in view of Hsieh with the stack of “upper substrate 12”, the “protective film 120” and the “common electrode”, as taught by Kwon, in order to “substantially obviate the problems” that “the thinned electrophoretic film causes step coverage in a protective film or a substrate, which is adhered to it, to be lowered.
 Moreover, the step coverage in the protective film or the substrate can lose uniformity due to fine alien substances attached to the protective film or the substrate.
 As such, a non-injection defect of sealant is caused during a process of forming a seal pattern on the outer-circumferential surface of the electrophoretic film” (Kwon, [0016]).

-Huang does not teach “wherein the light-transmitting substrate and the top electrode layer have different materials”; “wherein an edge of the display medium layer is recessed from a sidewall of the light-transmitting substrate so that the light-transmitting substrate has a protruding portion”; and “wherein a sidewall of the light-transmitting substrate, an edge of the barrier layer, and an edge of the top electrode layer are aligned with each other in a vertical direction”.
+Huang does not teach “wherein an edge of the display medium layer is recessed from a sidewall of the light-transmitting substrate so that the light-transmitting substrate has a protruding portion”; and “wherein a sidewall of the light-transmitting substrate, an edge of the barrier layer, and an edge of the top electrode layer are aligned with each other in a vertical direction”.

 However, Hsieh teaches the concepts that the light-transmitting substrate (Hsieh, FIG. 2, [0031], “first base 212”) and the top electrode layer (Hsieh, FIG. 2, [0031], “common electrode 214”) have different materials (Hsieh, FIG. 2, [0031], “a transparent base and can be made of glass, quartz, plastic” and “a transparent conductive layer and can be made of indium tin oxide (ITO), indium zinc oxide (IZO)”, respectively);